Coeus1269/AddressBaseStructure/README.md

 Finally, this project will eventually include a complete database creation script that will also contain as much US address data as possible.
 Such as zip codes, city and state names etc.

 Currently the "demonstration" version will do some RegEX validation on Street Address, City Name and Zip Code.
-States are puled from a text file.
+States are pulled from a text file.

 Incomplete ToDo's
   Address: